ElectronicStructureLibrary/flook/README.md

 Several examples exists in the [test](test/) directory where one of the cases are shown in the following example:
 @include exp_flook.f90
-The above program is a @f program which communicates with an embedded @lua
-@env.
-It communicates with @lua 6 times and allows retrieval of elements and changing the elements.
+The above program is a fortran program which communicates with an embedded Lua environment.
+It communicates with Lua 6 times and allows retrieval of elements and changing the elements.
-The communicating @lua code looks like this:
+The communicating Lua code looks like this:
 @include exp_flook.lua